joshdoman/multisig-backup/README.md

 # multisig-backup

-A tool to encrypt and inscribe a `k-of-n` multisig descriptor permanently on Bitcoin so that `k` seeds is always enough to recover the funds.
+A tool to encrypt and inscribe a `k-of-n` multisig descriptor on Bitcoin, so that `k` seeds is always enough to recover the funds.

-This tool encrypts the sensitive data in the descriptor so that it cannot be recovered without `k` extended public keys (xpubs), allowing it to be inscribed publicly on Bitcoin while preserving the user's privacy.
-Users can retrieve the inscription at any time using two master fingerprints and then decrypt by deriving `k` extended public keys.
+This tool provides an easy way for someone to encrypt and inscribe their `k-of-n` descriptor, so it can always be recovered with `k` seeds.
+All sensitive data (master fingerprints, xpubs) is stripped from the descriptor and encrypted such that it can’t be decrypted without `k` of the xpubs.

+To recover, the user simply inputs two master fingerprints, which are hashed and used to find the encrypted descriptor onchain.
+An open source indexer makes this near instantaneous (see [multisig-recovery](https://github.com/joshdoman/multisig-recovery)).
+Once the user has the encrypted descriptor, they use the derivation paths in the descriptor template to derive `k` xpubs.
+The tool then decrypts the encrypted data and reassembles the original descriptor.
+For ease of use, Ledger and Trezor are integrated into the recovery process.

+An encrypted 2-of-3 descriptor is ~0.5kb of data, which costs ~400vb to inscribe, or ~800 sats at 2 sats/vb.
+This is equivalent to the cost of ~4 taproot transactions.

 ## The Problem

-A 2-of-3 multisig can be a fantastic way to secure one's Bitcoin, but the user experience today is in need of improvement.
-Namely, users must save the multisig descriptor, containing the 3 extended public keys, to prevent loss of funds in the event that one of the private keys is lost.
+A 2-of-3 multisig can be a fantastic way to secure one's Bitcoin, but the user experience today needs improvement.
+Namely, users must save the multisig descriptor, in addition to their seeds, to prevent loss of funds in the event that one of their seeds is lost.
+This descriptor contains all three public keys, without which the funds cannot be spent.

 This requirement is not intuitive and runs counter to the "2-of-3" moniker, which seems to imply that only two keys are necessary to recover one's funds.
 Users that forget to back up their descriptor or do so on a thumb drive or device liable to degradation risk losing access to their funds forever.

 The goal of this project is to realize the "2-of-3" assumption, so that multisigs operate the way users expect them to.
 A naive solution is to inscribe the descriptor publicly on Bitcoin.
 This gives the descriptor the same data availability assumptions as Bitcoin itself, but it exposes the user's wallet activity to the world.
-This project aims to solve this problem by encrypting the sensitive data in the descriptor such that it cannot be decrypted without the threshold number of keys.
+This project aims to solve this problem by encrypting the sensitive data in the descriptor such that it can only be recovered with the threshold number of keys.

 ## How it works